53 Great Gifts For a Tennis Player

 Tennis Channel subscription

-In the fragmented world of sports broadcasts, its great to have one go-to place for tennis.
+In the fragmented world of sports broadcasting, its great to have one go-to place for tennis.
 The tennis channel gives you access to tons of live action as it follows the professional tours around the world.

 Club membership

 Municipal courts are the traditional gateway to the sport, but there’s nothing like being a member of a club and meeting lots of players in the area.
-Clubs are far more than just hitting a ball over a net: they provide a great social experience, access to discounted coaching, competitions and a great place for kids to hang out.
-If you’re new to an area, then a club membership is a great way to feel part of the community.
+Clubs are about far more than just hitting a ball over a net: they provide a great social experience, access to discounted coaching, competitions and a great place for kids to hang out.
+If you’re new to an area, then a club membership is a great way to quickly feel part of the community.

 Coaching session